gvwilson/sdxjs/gloss/index.md

 <dd class="glossary">A style of programming in which functions and data are bound together in <g key="object">objects</g> that only interact with each other through well-defined interfaces.</dd>
 <dt id="op_code" class="glossary">op code</dt>
 <dd class="glossary">The numerical code for a particular instruction that a processor can execute.</dd>
-<dt id="open_closed_principle" class="glossary">open-closed principle</dt>
+<dt id="open_closed_principle" class="glossary">Open-Closed Principle</dt>
-<dd class="glossary">Software should be open for extension but closed for modification, i.e., it should be possible to extend functionality without having to rewrite existing code.</dd>
+<dd class="glossary">A design rule stating that software should be open for extension but closed for modification, i.e., it should be possible to extend functionality without having to rewrite existing code.</dd>
 <dt id="operating_system" class="glossary">operating system</dt>
 <dd class="glossary">A program that provides a standard interface to whatever hardware it is running on.
 Theoretically, any program that only interacts with the operating system should run on any computer that operating system runs on.</dd>
 <dt id="package" class="glossary">package</dt>